 The Reuters piece notes: “Baathists began collaborating with al Qaeda … soon after Saddam Hussein was ousted in 2003.”
 But this isn’t right.
 The first major official break with the hard-secularism that the Ba’ath regime displayed after it brutalized its way to power in 1968 came in 1986, when Saddam began instrumentalizing Islamists in Iraq’s foreign policy.
 This would include the Muslim Brotherhood, the Taliban, and eventually al-Qaeda, with which the Saddam regime had a long record of contact dating back to at least 1992.

 Just look at JTJ/AQI and Zarqawi: When did they arrive on Iraqi soil?
-April 2002, and Zarqawi was in Baghdad by May with a dozen other senior al-Qaeda members, including his AQI successor Abu Hamza al-Muhajir (a.k.a.
-Abu Ayyub al-Masri) and Abu Hammam as-Suri, who was, until his apparent demise in March, head of the military for Jabhat an-Nusra, al-Qaeda’s Syrian branch.
+April 2002.
+Zarqawi was then in Baghdad by May, with a dozen senior al-Qaeda members, and a flow of jihadists continued into Baghdad in the summer and fall of 2002, including Zarqawi’s successor, Abu Hamza al-Muhajir.
 It was Saddam who opened the door and provided the crucial start-up help to the men who would form IS.

 Zarqawi was the allowed free movement across central Iraq and indeed Iraq’s borders in this period, recruiting individuals such as Aleppo-based Taha Subhi Falaha, better known as Abu Muhammad al-Adnani, IS’s powerful official spokesman, and setting up the “ratlines” through Syria that would bring the foreign fighters to IS’s predecessor.
 The Assad regime was complicit in Zarqawi’s actions at this time, too, not only in forming the networks that brought the foreign volunteers to IS but the assassination (p.
 106) of USAID worker Laurence Foley in Amman by Shaker al-Absi, a known asset of Syrian intelligence.
 In November 2002, Zarqawi returned to Iraq and took residence in Ansar al-Islam-controlled territory.
 Zarqawi and his band of Ansar fighters fled to Iran during the invasion.